quantrancse/epub-translator/README.md

 * I only tested the tool on some of my favorite books and light novels.
 * This tool may be buggy.
 Some books may crash with complex epub structure or some of the text will not be translated.
-* Sometimes, too many translation requests to the Google Translate API may cause Google to ban your IP from getting its translation service shortly.
+* Sometimes, too many translation requests to the Google Translate may cause Google to ban your IP from getting its translation service shortly.
 If this happens, you should change your IP via VPN.

 <!-- CONTRIBUTING -->
 ## Contributing